-Our Equality Improvement Priorities 2016 to 2020 set out what we are going to do to continue to remove and reduce barriers that may prevent some people from fully participating in the social, cultural, political and economic life of the city.
+Equality Improvement Priorities Summary 2018 - 2020 (PDF 775KB) set out what we are going to do to continue to remove and reduce barriers that may prevent some people from fully participating in the social, cultural, political and economic life of the city.

 Equality and Diversity Policy